genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 Total Results:  1
 ```

-If there were multiple records which matched the search criteria, then they would all be listed one after the other on the screen.
-To limit the number of results, you can supply the limit (-l) parameter to the [`search`](#dbmon-commands) command and control the maximum number of records returned:
+If there were multiple records that matched the search criteria, they would all be listed one after the other on the screen.
+To limit the number of results, you can supply the limit (-l) parameter to the [`search`](#dbmon-commands) command:

 ```javascript
 DbMon:BROKER>search COUNTRY_CODE=='USA'